 TxDOT issues traffic alert for I-20 in Midland County

 Dec.
-6—The Texas Department of Transportation issued a traffic alert Wednesday for the main lanes of I-20 in Midland County.
+7—The Texas Department of Transportation issued a traffic alert Thursday for I-20 in Midland County.

-The eastbound right lane of I-20 from Midkiff Road to SH 349 will have a slow rolling closure from 10 a.m. to 11:30 a.m.
-Friday, Dec.
-8, as the construction team clears dirt and debris from the roadway.

-The westbound right lane from SH 349 to Midkiff Road will have a slow rolling closure from 11:30 a.m. to 1 p.m. for similar work.
+There will be slow rolling construction work on the shoulders of I-20 from Schlumberger Drive to CR 1255 Friday from 8 a.m. until 5 p.m.
+Left and right shoulders in the east and westbound direction will be affected, one shoulder at a time, as the construction team installs reflectors on the concrete barriers.